saskiaotto/UHHformats/readme.md

 ## Installation and usage

-Install the development version from Gitlab using devtools:
+Install the development version from GitHub using devtools:

 ``` r
 # install.packages("remotes")